aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-2/_index.md

 ### **Events Added for GridWeb**
 Aspose.Cells.GridWeb for .NET 8.6.2 has exposed the following two new events.

-1. AjaxCallFinished: Fires when the AJAX update of the control finished.
+1. **AjaxCallFinished**: Fires when the AJAX update of the control has finished.
 (EnableAJAX shall be set to true).
-1. CellModifiedOnAjax: Fires when the cell is modified in AJAX call.
+2. **CellModifiedOnAjax**: Fires when the cell is modified in an AJAX call.
 {{< app/cells/assistant language="csharp" >}}